Mansoor-343/book__record__management/README.md

 GET: Get a user by id✅
 PUT: Update a user by id✅
-DELETE: Delete a user by id (check if he/she still has an issued book.)
+DELETE: Delete a user by id (check if he/she still has an issued book.)✅

 ## /users/subscription-details/{id}